Auxiliary iterative schemes for the discrete operators on de Rham complex: Numerical experiments

 The discrete weak form the grad-div eigenvalue problem \eqref{graddiv_eigenvalue} is: find $ (\lambda_h,\vu_h) \in \mbR \times \vF_h $ such that

 Its auxiliary problem is: find $ (\lambda_h,\vu_h) \in \mbR \times \vF_h $ such that

 Most of the results in computing the grad-div problems using auxiliary schemes are similar to those of Maxwell problems.
 Figure \ref{SAIT_graddiv} is the nonzero entries in SAIT matrices on different meshes and domains.
-Figure \ref{graddiv_L5} shows the comparisons of the convergences of the auxiliary grad-div source problem and original problem.
-The difference from Maxwell case is that ILU(0) works for the original grad-div problem though it doesn't improve the convergence.
+Figure \ref{graddiv_L5} shows the comparisons of the convergences of the original grad-div source problem and its auxiliary scheme.
+The difference from Maxwell problems is that ILU(0) works for the original grad-div source problem, but it doesn't improve the convergence.
 Table \ref{Table_graddiv_Domain_1} and \ref{Table_graddiv_Domain_2} show the convergence results on the two domains with different levels of meshes, respectively.